Ordisoftware/Hebrew-Calendar/README.md

 - Code refactoring.
 - Update web links.

+>- Add button to add days in the dates difference window.
+>- Add submenu for all weather providers
+>- Add option to preselect only the previous year, the current year and the next year in boards.
 >- Fix timer which displays parashah description box when the day before is not Shabbat.
 >- Fix Yom Teruh'ah reminder box still showing when finished.
->- Add submenu for all weather providers
->- Add option to preselect only the previous year, the current year and the next year in boards.

 #### 2023.04.05 - Version 10.4